fishnal/aws-notes/databases/elasticache.md

 **Redis Cluster** - a group of 1-90 shards
 **Memcached Cluster** - a group of 1+ nodes (note that memcached clusters do not have shards)

+ElastiCache will auto detect and replace failed nodes

 # Use cases
 - Gaming leaderboards that update quickly
 - Storing temporary session info (such as for websites)